Mattel Television: History

 On September 7, 2021, following the debut of the streaming television film Barbie: Big City, Big Dreams on Netflix, Mattel hired former NBCUniversal vice president of current programming, Philip "Phil" Breman, to be the vice president overseeing live-action scripted and unscripted series development.
 Following its global popularity and success, Mattel Television unveiled a 26-episode animated streaming television musical serial adaptation and continuation of the film on February 1, 2022 known as Barbie: It Takes Two.
 The first half of episodes were released on Netflix in the U.S. on April 8, 2022 with the other half on October 1, with availability in other countries and territories reached 3 months after the American release.
 The series also aired on television in Australia, the UK and Ireland, Canada and Portugal.

 On October 21, 2022, Mattel announced an agreement extension with Netflix that would make available the pre-2017 film catalogue previously held by Universal Pictures occasionally through the streaming service and the inaugural interactive "special" in the Barbie media franchise, Barbie: Epic Road Trip, which released 4 days later.
 On October 25, 2022, Mattel capitalized on the audiovisual revival of Monster High by jointly announcing a sequel to the live-action film with Nickelodeon and Paramount+, which began production began the following year on February 7 and premiered on October 5, 2023.

 On February 16, 2023, Mattel published through Google Drive its content slate portfolio for the 2023–24 and 2024–25 fiscal years, including a revival of Fireman Sam and a makeover revival of Barney.
 On March 7, 2023, NBC green-lighted a car makeover competition featuring Hot Wheels called Hot Wheels: Ultimate Challenge.

 On September 28, 2023, Netflix announced Hot Wheels Let's Race, the latest animated serial adaptation of Hot Wheels which premiered on March 4 the following year.
 On November 16, 2023, Michelle Mendelovitz was hired to head the division.

 In August 2024, Mattel Television Studios announced that Hot Wheels: Let's Race! was renewed for a second season.
 The second season premiered in 9 September 2024.

 On October 21, 2024, Mattel Television Studios announced that it would co-develop another television series in the Pingu franchise with Aardman Animations.

 On June 2, 2025, Mattel announced a merger, combination and consolidation of this division and its filming division, Mattel Films, into Mattel Studios, elevating and/or promoting Mattel Films head Robbie Brenner to/as head of Mattel Studios.
 This is seen as a revival of the brand/banner Mattel used occasionally or sparingly between 2011 and 2013 in place of their main logo in the end credits for media entries of Monster High, Ever After High and Polly Pocket.
-Consequestly, productions previously announced and in development with these two banners/divisions will now be assumed by/transferred to Mattel Studios.
+Consequently, productions previously announced and in development with these two banners/divisions will now be assumed by/transferred to Mattel Studios.